 There is an option to teach students in smaller sets, grouped either by ability or social mix.
 Activities are planned and delivered at a pace appropriate to the needs of each student.

-Individual targets are set 6 monthly, and where possible students are involved in setting and evaluating their own targets, which may be behavioural if required.
+Individual targets are set and reported on three times a year, and where possible students are involved in setting and evaluating their own targets.
 This allows students, staff and parents to see progress.
-Parents receive copies of both the targets and timetables.

 The ethos of the department is to treat the students as young adults.
 We strive to create a relaxed atmosphere in which students are encouraged to make choices and take as much responsibility for their own decisions as possible.
 The timetable allows for slots of independent learning where students are encouraged to interact/socialise with staff/peers, choose resources for self-occupation or take time out from the group if they need it.
 A non-confrontational approach is used to minimise challenging behaviours which interfere with positive learning experiences.

 Specialist teaching strategies are utilised as appropriate to each student including elements of TEACCH, PECS, multi-sensory approaches, objects of reference, intensive interaction and total communication.

 A main aim of the department is to prepare the students for adult life.
 We have our own minibus and a programme of community visits is offered which may include cafés, garden centres, local shops and community leisure facilities.
 Students are also encouraged to develop work skills through internal or external work experience.

 Any other professionals connected to the students are encouraged to visit the centre to ensure we are employing the most consistent and beneficial strategies.
 This includes speech and language therapists, physiotherapists, social workers and the local community learning disability team.